 Explore neural and brain function in a groundbreaking, rapidly growing field with the Master of Science in Neuroscience: Systems, Behavior and Plasticity in Temple’s College of Liberal Arts.
 This 30-credit graduate degree provides highly advanced training and faculty-mentored research with practical applications in careers ranging from economics to healthcare and public policy.

-The innovative Neuroscience: Systems, Behavior and Plasticity MS program was developed by faculty in the Psychology Department in the College of Liberal Arts and the Physical Therapy and Kinesiology departments in the College of Public Health.
+The innovative master's program was developed by faculty in the Psychology Department in the College of Liberal Arts and the Physical Therapy and Kinesiology departments in the College of Public Health.
 The aim of the program is to help qualified students gain core expertise in specific areas of neuroscience—including behavioral, cellular, molecular and systems.

 As a Neuroscience: Systems, Behavior and Plasticity MS student, you can choose from one of the three following areas of study.